cfengine/documentation/examples/tutorials/high-availability.markdown

 Although CFEngine is a distributed system, with decisions made by autonomous agents running on each node, the hub can be viewed as a single point of failure.
-In order to be able to play both roles that hub is responsible for - policy serving and report collection - High Availability feature was introduced in 3.6.2.
+In order to be able to play both roles that hub is responsible for - policy serving and report collection - High availability feature was introduced in 3.6.2.
 Essentially it is based on well known and broadly used cluster resource management tools - [corosync](https://corosync.github.io/corosync/) and [pacemaker](https://clusterlabs.org/pacemaker/) as well as PostgreSQL streaming replication feature.